 Denying the driving privileges of undocumented immigrants began during post-9/11 policies.
 Any pressure on foreign policy in New York State impacts the financial opportunity of an unauthorized population estimated at 940,000 by the Migration Policy Institute (2012-2016).
 Without a driver’s license, many undocumented immigrants were confined to certain jobs or were forced to take illegal actions (driving without a license) to provide for their families.

 The Green Light Law concerned immigrant communities and advocates because of its negative implications.
 State lawmakers set limitations and data-blockers in anticipation of this very concern.
 Safeguards in this bill prevent the DMV from disclosing any records of information to any immigration enforcement agencies and border officials.
-All Applicants for a standard driver license must show a combination of documents that prove 1. name, 2. date of birth, and 3.
+All Applicants for a standard driver license must show the proof of the lawful presence such as combination of documents that prove 1. name, 2. date of birth, and 3.
 New York State residency.

 - a valid, unexpired foreign passport issued by your country of citizenship

 - a valid, unexpired consular identification document issued by a consulate

 - a valid foreign driver license that includes your photo, and which is either unexpired or expired for less than 24 months